railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/1_1_Inst_Config_db_create.rst

    the ``--config`` command line option.

 .. figure:: images/change_superadmin_pwd.png
-   :scale: 50
+   :scale: 65
    :align: center

    *Changing the super-administrator password through the web client*

 .. _sect-creatingdb:

-Creating the database
+Creating the Database
 ---------------------

 If you are using the GTK client, choose :menuselection:`File --> Databases --> New database`  in